snairdesai/snairdesai.github.io/_pages/about.md

 Check out my latest working papers from the Facebook and Instagram Election Studies project:

-1. [The Effects of Political Advertising on Facebook and Instagram][The Effects of Political Advertising on Facebook and Instagram]
+- [The Effects of Political Advertising on Facebook and Instagram][The Effects of Political Advertising on Facebook and Instagram]

-2. [The Effect of Deactivating Facebook and Instagram on Users' Emotional State][The Effect of Deactivating Facebook and Instagram on Users' Emotional State]
+- [The Effect of Deactivating Facebook and Instagram on Users' Emotional State][The Effect of Deactivating Facebook and Instagram on Users' Emotional State]
+- [The Effects of Facebook and Instagram on the 2020 Election: A Deactivation Experiment][The Effects of Facebook and Instagram on the 2020 Election: A Deactivation Experiment]

 *Click below to access my Michigan Economics website.*